-- Riders were warned to maintain control of their bicycle under all circumstances and “regulate their pace according to their skill in managing the wheel.”
+- Cyclists were warned to maintain control of their bicycle under all circumstances and “regulate their pace according to their skill in managing the wheel.”

-- Cyclists were to keep to the left-hand side of the road, even if no vehicle was in sight, and this rule was to be strictly adhered to when meeting any vehicle or any rider.
+- Victorian bicyclists were to keep to the left-hand side of the road, even if no vehicle was in sight, and this rule was to be strictly adhered to when meeting any vehicle or any rider.

 - Signals were to be given before overtaking any traveler on the road and the signal was to be provided “at a sufficient distance to allow … [travelers] time to look round.”

 - When turning a corner, Victorian bicyclists were to moderate their pace and signal unless they were sure no vehicle or foot passenger was nearby.
 Additionally, when making a right hand turn, cyclists were to take care and “leave sufficient room for any vehicle to pass on its own side, as some drivers are particularly fond of swinging round a corner at a fast pace.”

 - When passing another cyclist or a horse going in the same direction, Victorian bicyclists were to “pass on the right; but on meeting or passing a led horse, [the rider was to] take that side of the road on which the man … is leading the animal.”
 Additionally, under no circumstances were riders to pass on the wrong side of a vehicle, because in the case of an accident the cyclist was liable for damages.

 - When approaching a rider from the rear, if the rider’s hind tire was low or flat, a person was to courteously “call attention to the fact.”

 - If repairs were needed, a cyclist was not to stop on the path to help.
 Instead etiquette required them to remove to one side of the road and keep the pathway clear.